-The Creative Spark Mini-Grant Program is intended to help enable organizations and individuals engaged in the creative sector - those focused on the arts, culture, and humanities - to advance the Cultural Plan by supporting new/first-time projects that align with our values, and address one or more strategies in the plan.
+The Creative Spark Mini-Grant Program is intended to help enable organizations and individuals engaged in or committed to the creative sector - those focused on the arts, culture, and humanities - to advance the Cultural Plan by supporting new/first-time projects that align with our values, and address one or more strategies in the plan.

 Areas of Interest

 The one-time Spark Mini-Grants may be used for any number of purposes that will bring the innovative idea to fruition.
 This may include, but is not limited to:

 - Cultural events;

 - Purchase of equipment needed for project delivery;

 - Creative collaborations.

 Grants may range in size from $500 to $5,000.
 The Foundation does not need to be the sole funder of any project.
 Funds will be dispersed upon approval/acceptance, unless specific circumstances exist that warrant delayed payment.

 Projects must take place within Worcester City Limits.